INTEGERS, NUMBERS AND GRAPHS

 Slide 10.
 Have the students solve the problem.
 Some teachers like to equate these to number lines, which is valid as long as it is only refers to subtractions and addition.
 Just one of those rules!

 Slide 13.
-Cartesian Coordinate System was developed by the famous mathematician Rene Descartes, a Frenchman. (read information on presentation)
+Cartesian Coordinate System was developed by the famous mathematician Rene Descartes, a Frenchman. (read information on presentation for instructor)

 Slide 16.
 Even sound waves can be graphed.
 Show students the wave front.